 With our nominee shareholder service, we provide a nominee shareholders agreement which says the nominee does not own the shares but it's the real owner or owners who do, and it is they who are entitled to profit from them.
 This agreement also states that our client's identity is not on the public records and is only known by us.

 We hold the shares using corporate nominees and under a declaration of trust document that has been legally executed.
 The nominee shareholder will not have any day-to-day involvement in the running or management of the company as they will be there in name only, for official registration and records purposes only.

 To further guarantee protection to you, we also issue a share transfer form.
 This will be signed by us but not dated, and it means you can transfer the shares to whomever you wish and at any time, putting you in full control of your company's shares.
-Our simple incorporation options let you get company registration with a nominee shareholder in no time and with no fuss.
-All you need to do is fill in your details on our online application form, and we will then register the new enterprise with Companies House using our nominee shareholder.
+Our simple company formation options let you get company formation with a nominee shareholder in no time and with no fuss.
+All you need to do is fill in your details on our online application form, and we will then form the new company with Companies House using our nominee shareholder.

 Is it legal to appoint a nominee shareholder upon a new company formation?
 The short answer to this question is yes, when forming a company you have the right to appoint a nominee to take on the roles of shareholder, director or company secretary.
 When a company is formed there are a number legal requirements which have to be met and certain documentation filed that becomes available for public viewing, for example, on the Companies House website in the UK.

 A nominee shareholder doesn't fulfil any role within the organisation and is not the actual owner of any shares.
 A nominee shareholder can be an individual or a company; they will have to sign a declaration of trust before being added to the share certificate or any company documentation.
 This means that they agree not to benefit from any shares held and the interests of the beneficiary owner are protected.